Toyota Yaris Hybrid costs, insurance, warranty & tax

 |13-14||5yrs / 100,000 miles||TBC||From £868 / £1,736|

-Toyota boasts a strong line-up of aftersales support that includes a competitive warrant and simple servicing plans; this, paired with the Yaris' likely reliability and relatively low CO2 emissions (compared to its non-electrified rivals) mean it could prove cheap to run despite its punchy list prices.
+Toyota boasts a strong line-up of aftersales support that includes a competitive warranty and simple servicing plans; this, paired with the Yaris' likely reliability and relatively low CO2 emissions (compared to its non-electrified rivals) mean it could prove cheap to run despite its punchy list prices.

 Toyota Yaris Hybrid insurance group